 - Luring out the account password from the Network Solutions' customer service representatives

 So, for the first test, I changed my IP and browser, then attempted to log into my account.
 But I wrote the incorrect passwords in for 20 times in the row and then, only guessed it right on my 21st attempt.
-This way, I managed to replicate an experience of someone guessing an account's password, either by hand or using software.
+This way, I managed to replicate the experience of someone guessing an account's password, either by hand or using software designed for that.

 What would an ill-wishing person do then?
 Go and lure the password away from the customer service, of course!
 So this is what I've done.